jwds1978/jwds1978.github.io/_posts/2017-05-22-darkness-and-depression.md

   the aforementioned passage, to describe to my girlfriend of the time, how empty and defeated depression made me feel.
 </p>
 <p>
-  We have different names for these things now.&nbsp; However, &quot;sights of woe&quot; sounds an awful lot like intrusive thoughts.&nbsp; To me anyhow, &quot;doleful shades&quot; accurately described the synesthesia of strength-draining darkness that had creeped over me.&nbsp; With all promise of
+  We have different names for such things now.&nbsp; However, &quot;sights of woe&quot; sounds an awful lot like intrusive thoughts.&nbsp; To me anyhow, &quot;doleful shades&quot; accurately described the synesthesia of strength-draining darkness that had creeped over me.&nbsp; With all promise of
-  &quot;rest&quot; and &quot;peace&quot;, dashed by medical science, and the constant voices of doubt in my head &#8212; I'd, most certainly, lost hope.
+  &quot;rest&quot; and &quot;peace&quot;, dashed by medical science, and the constant voices of doubt within my head &#8212; I'd, most certainly, lost hope.
 </p>
 <p>
   Worst of all though?&nbsp; The closest comparison that I could come up with, to describe myself, was that of Satan.&nbsp; A lot of doctors, would call that